leburnett/reiser-documentation/Ephys/ephys_nested_rf_analysis.md

 2. <b>Find the timepoints for when each individual bar stimulus starts and stops. </b>

 Now that we have extracted the range of timepoints during which all of the bar stimuli of one repetition are presented, we now want to extract the timepoints for each individual bar stimulus (one sweep of the bar) within each repetition.
 To do this, the difference between frame positions are used again.
-This time we are looking for the timepoints when the frame position changes from 0 (the background interval frame) and
+This time we are looking for the timepoints when the frame position changes from 0 (the background interval frame) and a frame when the bar is being presented.
+For all moving bar stimuli, the bar first appears around frame 10, therefore an absolute difference of >9 in frame position was used to find the timepoints when the bar starts and stops.

 ![Frame position over one repetition of all of the moving bar stimuli.
 Red vertical lines indicate the start and end of each individual flash sweep.
 These values are stored within 'idxs_all{1,1}']({{ site.baseurl }}/assets/imgs/ephys/nested_RF_stimulus/analysis/p2/0007.png){:standalone .ifr_center .pop}